-One thing that I was foolish enough to underestimate during my younger years was the impact of a bad breakup to a person.
+One thing that I was foolish enough to underestimate during my younger years was the impact of a bad break-up on a person.
 I used to snicker silently whenever I saw another girl, whether in movies or real life, cry buckets over a guy who left them.

-However, karma perhaps wanted to teach me a lesson since once it became my turn to fall in love, I eventually lost it along with my desire to live.
+However, karma perhaps wanted to teach me a lesson since once it became my turn to fall in love, we eventually had a break up along with my desire to live.
 I stayed in bed for weeks with the curtains shut tight.
-If I wasn’t crying, I was thinking nonstop about what went wrong between me and my ex.
-In case my brain started hurting, I would tune in to sad love songs, which would then complete the circle and turn me into a bawling mess again.
-To say that I was on a loop was an understatement.
+If I wasn’t crying, I was thinking nonstop about the break-up, why the relationship ended, and what went wrong between me and my ex.
+In case my brain started hurting and my emotional pain was unbearable, I would tune in to sad love songs, which would then complete the circle and turn me into a bawling mess again.

-Now, I could recall that my mother had to force me to stare at my reflection in the mirror for hours till I realized how much havoc I wreaked on myself.
-I cried some more after that, yet it was because I regretted nurturing my pain instead of getting rid of it.
-Thus, once I was able to calm down, my newfound goal was to look for counselors who could help me overcome my separation and depression.
+Now, I can recall that my family had to force me to stare at my reflection in the mirror for hours till I realized how much havoc I wreaked on myself.
+I cried some more after that, yet it was because I regretted nurturing my painful emotions instead of getting rid of them.
+Thus, once I was able to calm down, my newfound goal was to look for therapists who could help me overcome my separation and depression.

-I eventually met a couple of therapists with profound experience in the field.
-Healing, therefore, became more doable than expected.
+I eventually met a couple of therapists with profound experience in the field related to painful breakups.
+The healing process became more doable than expected.

 - Identified The Main Problem